Pet Loss Support Resources

 - Oradell Animal Hospital | Meets virtually the 3rd Tuesday of each month, register using form on website

-If you are seeking individual counseling, below is a list of licensed providers with expertise in pet loss counseling and animal-related issues.
-Due to COVID-19, most providers have moved to virtual or telehealth platforms.
+If you are seeking individual counseling to cope with grief after pet loss, below is a list of licensed providers with expertise in pet loss counseling and animal-related issues.

 Grief Counseling Hotlines